Sedoka Poem Type

 There’s quite a bit of disagreement among western sources as to what theming the poem is intended to have, but natural imagery and a concept of reflective thinking do seem to appear consistently.

-If you want learn all about sedoka poems, then you’ve come to the right place.
+So if you want learn all about the Sedoka poetry type, then you’ve come to the right place.

 Let’s get right to it!